Language

 • A request for exemption (if applicable)

-Applicants who are of the opinion that they have already obtained subjects comparable to first year subjects of this bachelor programme earlier on can file a request for (an) exemption(s) with the Board of Examiners.
+Applicants who are of the opinion that they have already obtained subjects comparable to first-year subjects of this bachelor's programme earlier on can file a request for (an) exemption(s) with the Board of Examiners.
 The subjects must be equivalent in terms of content, study hours and level.
 A request for exemptions has to be submitted to the examinations committee of this programme by you.
 Your request will only be considered if you have already enrolled.
 For further information about exemptions you can contact the faculty's examination committee by email: examslaw@maastrichtuniversity.nl.

-Note: It is not possible to enrol for anything other than the first year of this study programme (in other words: higher year enrolment' is not possible)
+Note: It is not possible to enrol for anything other than the first year of this study programme (in other words: 'higher year enrolment' is not possible)

 How do we assess your application?